onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 transactions in order, you'll notice that they aggregate the same actions we took manually in the MetaMask section, but this time in a single Cadence transaction!

-:::tip
+:::warning

-At this point you may realize there are two block explorers on Flow - one for Cadence activity and another for EVM activity.
+There are two **separate** block explorers for Flow - one for Cadence activity and another for EVM activity.
 This is unique to Flow and is a consequence of the fact that Cadence & EVM are separate runtimes, with EVM effectively emulated within Cadence.
 This orientation - that of EVM running within Cadence means that the Cadence-side explorer has visibility to EVM transactions embedded within a Cadence transaction.